Everything you need to know about double-entry accounting in FreshBooks!

 Chart of Accounts

-You’ll know how much you’re owed (accounts receivable) and how much you have in inventory, cash on hand or investments.
-At the same time you’ll have a complete view of how much owe (accounts payable) and how much you’ve committed to but haven’t paid yet (rent, service plans, contractor payments).
+You’ll know how much you’re owed (accounts receivable) and how much you have in inventory, cash on hand, or investments.
+At the same time, you’ll have a complete view of how much you owe (accounts payable) and how much you’ve committed to but haven’t paid yet (rent, service plans, contractor payments).

 Cost of Goods Sold (COGS)

 Here’s where the Other Income tool comes in.
-You can record the extra ways you make money outside your usual services, so tax time is smooth and you have a complete picture of what you bring in each year.
+You can record the extra ways you make money outside your usual services, so tax time is easier and you have a complete picture of what you bring in each year.